SatoshiumAI/.github/disclosure.md

-# 🕵️ Satoshium Disclosure Policy (Phase003)
+# 🕵️ Satoshium Disclosure Policy

-Satoshium is being built as a long-term public project exploring decentralized intelligence aligned with Bitcoin and verifiable systems.
+Satoshium is being built as a long-term public project exploring decentralized intelligence infrastructure aligned with Bitcoin and verifiable systems.

 Responsible disclosure helps protect the integrity, security, and credibility of everything being built.